jorishr/notes-on-backend/authentication/jwt/tokens_based_auth.md

 ### Traditional stateless approach
 Tokens are NOT stored on the server, only generated once with the user payload and then send to client via the Authorization header.
 The client stores the token in plain text, thus unsecure, local storage

 Each token is SIGNED by a secret to avoid tampering on the client-side and base64-url encoded.
 With each request by the user the server can verify the trustworthiness of the token.
-The userinfo is retrieved from the token.
+The user info is retrieved from the token.

 Refresh tokens are sent with the initial access token and expired or revoked tokens are maintained in a blacklist.